CrossGeeks/FacebookClientPlugin/docs/GettingStarted.md

 ### Facebook Response

-All async methods response is a  ```FacebookResponse<T>``` where the type of T is relevant to the caller method.
+All async methods response is a  ```FacebookResponse<T>``` where the type of T is relevant to the caller method:

-   On login method returns a bool.
+   * On login method returns a bool.

-   On sharing/user data returns a dictionary with the data response.
+   * On sharing/user data returns a dictionary with the data response.

 #### Response